Brazil court scraps order to recall up to 400,000 Volkswagens

-BRASILIA, Jan 16 (Reuters) - A Brazilian court on Tuesday overturned a ruling made last week ordering Volkswagen to recall up to 400,000 one-liter cars over an unusual engine noise, a statement on the court’s website said.
+BRASILIA (Reuters) - A Brazilian court on Tuesday overturned a ruling made last week ordering Volkswagen (VOWG_p.DE) to recall up to 400,000 one-liter cars over an unusual engine noise, a statement on the court’s website said.

 Volkswagen, Brazil’s second biggest car brand, was ordered by a judge in Rio Grande do Sul last Friday to make the recall of the 2009/10 models fitted with the affected engines over concerns they could wear prematurely and generate extra costs for owners.